squadette/hammer.js/api.md

 Just your element, and options. the options will be merged with Hammer.defaults.
 Also, the recognizer set as defined in `Hammer.defaults.preset` will be added.

-If you'll pass an empty `recognizer` option, no initial recognizers will be added.
+If you pass an empty `recognizer` option, no initial recognizers will be added.

 ````js
 var myElement = document.getElementById('hitarea');